February 20, 2019

 River Bluff Brewery: It’s spacious, historic, inviting and offers so many locally made beers to choose from.
 The friendly ambiance and St. Joseph memorabilia make this restored warehouse building a welcoming and family-friendly stop.

-The Tiger’s Den: Open daytime and evening hours, explore shelves of gently-used books on a comfy couch along with a literature inspired cocktail list and a big selection of micro brewed beers.
+The Tiger’s Den: Explore shelves of gently-used books on a comfy couch along with a literature inspired cocktail list and a big selection of beer.

 503 Winery: Featuring Missouri-made wines, this restored Downtown space is inviting for all levels of wine connoisseurs.
 Travel the wineries of the state all in one stop.